Frequently asked questions about our products and dehumidification

 Installation can easily become costly depending on how you can discharge the air and energy is lost through the hole in the wall.

 Questions about the products - FLEX, REX, Blackbox

 With the new Temp Guard function in the FLEX you can ensure that the room is maintained at a suitable temperature above freezing.
 This means that the FLEX deliver both dehumidification and can step in as an element if this is needed.
 Two solutions in one!

 Read more about Temp Guard

-To be completely safe on our case, we let Statens Provningsanstall (now RISE) test our dehumidifier and compare with a traditional sorption dehumidifier.
-The result of that test shows that our dehumidifiers consume half as much energy to dehumidify the same amount of water.
+To be completely certain, we let the Statens Provningsanstall (now RISE) do a comparative test of our dehumidifier and a traditional sorption dehumidifier.
+The result of that test shows that our dehumidifiers need half as much energy to reduce the same amount of water from the air.

 Do you want to read the whole test?
 Klicka HÄR.

 The water taken out of the air is delivered from the outlet on the side of the dehumidifier.
-A hose can easily be connected to connected so that the water can be delivered to a drain or a tank.
-If no sewage is available, specially designed containers are available.
+A hose can easily be connected so that the water can be delivered to a drain or a tank.
+If no drain is available, a containers can be used.

 FLEX leans to create self-drainage.
 The water runs out of the machine without having to use any pump.
 This reduces energy consumption and minimizes the number of moving parts.

 If the green lamp changes from a steady light to flashing then the dehumidifier needs service.
 There are instructions in the manual under Chapter 6 - Service.
 Or contact our support at firstname.lastname@example.org.